eaboumrad/journal/journal.md

     * Ex.
 18: the program did run, but I haven't really grasped what to use it for.
 I'll see if the next exercises make it clearer.
     * Ex.
 19: as the study drills suggested, I created my own function, including one where the user gives an input for the variables.
 However, I didn't do it in 10 different way, only 5.
     * Pushed journal to GitHub

++ Hour 4

+    * Ex.
+20 from *Learn Python 3 the Hard Way*.
+Not bad, it worked!
+And I discovered what "seek" does and what is "+="
+    * Ex.
+21. It took me a bit to understand the "return" word and what it does, but in the end, it made sense.
+    * Ex.
+22: this is about writing a list of all the words I learnt in Python (called list_of_words.md) and what they do.
+I created a text file and I'll write a bit of it every time I practice and push it to GitHub (hopefully)
+    * Pushed journal to GitHub